aaronzhuclover/Miscellaneous-DS-Projects/README.md

-# This Github repository contains programs relevant to my resume.
+# This Github Repository Contains Miscellaneous Data Science Projects

 <li>
 <strong>“01_data_wrangling_visualization”</strong> demonstrates how I extracted and manipulated multiple data sources and transformed un-structured data into structured data in R with dplyr package and visualize data using ggplot2